 Standardized Help Page for Math

-States require districts to test students using standardized measuring tools.
-In Illinois, the current testing instrument is the ACT.
-Educators wrestle with the notion of using this test as an instrument, yet it is the device that all districts must use.
+States require districts to test students using standardized measuring tools (ACT, SAT, PARCC, ...)
+Educators wrestle with the notion of using these assessments as instruments, yet it is these devices that districts use.

 The results from these tests are collected, analyzed and reported.
 Districts are compared by these tests.
 The results of the tests may also impact funding to districts, too.
 Consequently, these tests are very important to communities, educators, students, and teachers.